 5133.203 Applicability.

 (b)(2) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) shall determine the application at FAR 33.203.
-See for further delegation.
+See Appendix GG for further delegation.

 5133.204 Policy.

 (a) As used in this section:

 “Dispute Resolution Specialist” means the official designated by the head of an agency to implement agency ADR policy as prescribed by Section 3(b) of the Administrative Dispute Resolution Act of 1996, 5 U.S.C.
 571-584 and Note.
 The Principal Deputy General Counsel of the Army is designated the Army Dispute Resolution Specialist.